 - Nursing a hangover?
 Instead of using tap water, sub for a water with electrolytes, like Smart Water!

 - Upset stomach?
-Add in 1 tsp of fresh ginger to help naturally soothe your stomach.
+Add in 1 teaspoon of fresh ginger to help naturally soothe your stomach.

 Nutrient Notes: Benefits of Spinach Mango Smoothie